cityofasheville/skillstask/README.md

 Keep it simple. we are not looking for a finished product but instead think "minimal".
 Something that could start us down the path of awesome.

 You may use, borrow other code.
-Putting the app togher should be done by you.
+however, putting the app togher should be done by you.

-You can ask us questions -We preffer you use this repo's issues as the communications to do it.
+You can ask us questions - We preffer you use this repo's issues as the communications to do it.
 Email is also fine.

 ##submitting the app

 We really preffer to get submissions via GitHub and Show the working app via GitHUb pages.
-But if you have other ways of working thats fine also as long as the code freely available on the web.
+But if you have other ways of working that's fine as long as the code freely available on the web.